Let’s Talk About Fook Sau

 The goal is to keep those elbows in because in Wing Chun, everything is done from the centerline.
 Having a good Fook Sau is just as important as a good Tan Sau.
 Don’t forget, our punches also comes from the center.
 Keeping the elbows in the center keeps us ready to defend or attack.

-Note: Fook Sau elbow should be more in than the wrist.
+Focus: Fook Sau elbow should be more in than the wrist.

 The Mistakes I Make with Fook Sau